circlefin/malachite/README.md

 ### Goals

 The goal is for Malachite to enable developers to decentralize whatever the future may bring—sequencers, social networks, Layer 1s, etc.
-Therefore, Malachite addresses a particular void in the market: The lack of flexible and secure distributed systems foundations, such as BFT consensus libraries.
+Therefore, Malachite addresses a particular void in the market: The lack of flexible, reliable, and high-performance distributed systems foundations, such as BFT consensus libraries.

 ### Features